cseanburns/systems-librarianship/src/1d-what-is-syslib.md

 [Jordan (2003)][jordan2003] identified three areas of learning:

 - pre-service education in library schools
-- on the job training
+- on-the-job training
 - professional development in the form of workshops, courses, and conferences (p.
 273)

-Pre-service, formal education is a small part of any professional's career, regardless if that profession is in medicine, law, or librarianship.
+Pre-service, formal education is a small part of any professional's career, regardless of whether that profession is in medicine, law, or librarianship.
 Thus the goal of pre-service education is to prepare people to adapt and grow in their fields.
 Jordan (2003) wrote that: